alexconst/alexconst.github.io/technical/vagrant.md

 ## Your own environment

 This section details how to add a local Vagrant box and set up a development environment.
+It goes through the most commonly used Vagrantfile settings.

 Add a local Vagrant box to the pool of available boxes:
 ````bash